News & Publications

 Spokane is about to undergo a major expansion of Housing First projects.
 Catholic Charities will break ground on another 50-unit housing project this spring – right next door to a similar project by Volunteers of America.
 And those are just the first of several projects...
 “Our goal is by 2019 we will have a unit for every chronically homeless person in Spokane.”...

 Jenny Shea, center, a volunteer at Volunteers of America, listens to a panel discussion about preventing suicide among young people Tuesday at Gonzaga University.
 Shea works with older teens in the foster care system.
 The daylong conference included discussions about effective programs, multistate coordination and counseling techniques...

 A lot of the force behind Crosswalk is volunteer-driven.
 Many of those volunteers are actually kids who used to go to Crosswalk too.
 One of those kids grew up to be a man who tries to be as involved in helping out the community as much as possible...

 June 5, 2014

 Former foster youth, Josie, was blindsided by suddenly becoming homeless during her first year of college.
 Most kids her age would have given up under the pressure.
 But not Josie: she got a job, and then another, and another...

 Victoria built a career crunching data at luxury hotels all over the world and using it to ways to improve their success.
 Now she is using her expertise to help Volunteers of America.
 “There is a story to tell behind the data,” she says.
 “And to be able to translate it to show the success of...

 NEED A SOURCE?

 Our staff includes a variety of expert professionals who can speak to many social services issues.
 We are happy to help you find and quickly connect with the best source(s) for your story.
-Please call Sarah Howard at 509.499.9886 for assistance.
+Please contact our Communications Department.